 What is a Loan Management System (LMS)?

-A loan management system, or LMS, is the software lenders use after a loan has been disbursed.
-It ensures repayments, servicing, and customer interactions are handled efficiently throughout the loan’s lifecycle.
-Let’s not look at the must-have features of a loan management Software.
+A loan management system, or LMS, is the software lenders use after a loan has been disbursed, providing robust loan servicing and a comprehensive loan servicing infrastructure.
+LMS covers the full lending lifecycle and supports lending operations beyond disbursement, ensuring repayments, servicing, account management, and customer interactions are handled efficiently throughout the lending lifecycle.
+By automating and streamlining these processes, LMS enhances operational efficiency for financial institutions.
+Let’s now look at the must-have features of a loan management Software.

 Here are the main functions of an LMS: